Syncfusion AI Assistant

 NPM package reference

-The Blazor Themes NPM package contains SCSS files for all themes supported by Syncfusion Blazor components.
+The Blazor Themes NPM package contains SCSS files for all themes supported by Blazor components.
 These SCSS files customize theme variables using a web compiler.
 The package includes component wise SCSS files and overall components SCSS files.

 You can add the SCSS theme for Blazor applications through NPM package and compile it by using the Web Compiler 2022+ by following steps.